Wiltshire Police: PC Ronnie Lungu

 Wiltshire Police was found, in a 2015 Employment Tribunal decision, to have racially harassed and discriminated against a black officer, PC Ronnie Lungu.

 Investigation into Edward Heath

-In 2017 the force faced public criticism for its £1.5M investigation alleged sexual abuse by deceased prime minister Edward Heath.
+In 2017 the force faced public criticism for its £1.5M investigation into alleged sexual abuse by deceased prime minister Edward Heath.

 Budget cuts

 Proposed merger

 In 2006, the Home Office announced plans to reduce the number of police forces in the UK from 42 to 24 in an attempt to save money.
 The plans were abandoned later that year due to lack of funding for the mergers, but the idea has resurfaced many times.
 The proposal would see Wiltshire Police merge with Gloucestershire Constabulary, Devon and Cornwall Police, Avon and Somerset Constabulary and Dorset Police.

 In 2010, the plans were publicly criticised by all the involved forces, stating that it would lead to poor quality service and a reduction in local policing.